Dialogues on Ethical Vegetarianism

 The two students go on to discuss the vegan life, why people who accept the arguments in favor of veganism often fail to change their behavior, and how vegans should interact with non-vegans.

-A foreword, by Peter Singer, introduces and provides context for the dialogues.
-And a final annotated bibliography offers a list of sources, all of them either cited by the two students or directly related to their discussion.
+A foreword, by Peter Singer, introduces and provides context for the dialogues, and a final annotated bibliography offers a list of sources related to the discussion.
 It offers abstracts of the most important books and articles related to the ethics of vegetarianism and veganism.